Complete guide to optimizing your SSD's performance on Windows

 update SSD firmware

-Inside the SSD itself there is a small "computer" dedicated to managing the flash memory: controller, firmware, and often its own RAMThis firmware may have bugs, stability issues, or performance limitations that the manufacturer corrects over time through updates.
+Inside the SSD itself is a small "computer" dedicated to managing the flash memory: a controller, firmware, and often its own RAM .
+This firmware can have bugs, stability issues, or performance limitations that the manufacturer corrects over time through updates.

-That's why it's highly recommended.
-Check from time to time if there is a newer firmware version for your SSD model.
+That's why it's highly recommended to check from time to time if there's a newer firmware version available for your SSD model.
 You don't need to update every month, but it's worth checking the manufacturer's website periodically or using their official utilities (Samsung Magician, SanDisk Dashboard, Crucial Storage Executive, etc.) that notify you of new versions.

-Each brand usually offers a different method: some allow you to update from Windows with a simple wizard, others generate a bootable USB drive.
-Follow the manufacturer's official website instructions to the letter.Avoid doing it during storms or power outages, and do not turn off your PC during the process.
+Each brand typically offers a different method: some allow you to update from Windows with a simple wizard, others create a bootable USB drive.
+Follow the manufacturer's official website instructions precisely , avoid doing this during thunderstorms or power outages, and do not turn off your PC during the process.

 Windows automatic optimization: no defragmentation, yes optimization

-When you select an SSD in this tool, Windows does not perform a standard defragmentation, but rather specific optimization processes.: sends TRIM commands, forces garbage collection tasks, and internally reorganizes certain metadata so that the unit can work with clean blocks.
+When you select an SSD in this tool, Windows doesn't perform a standard defragmentation, but rather specific optimization processes : it sends TRIM commands, forces garbage collection tasks, and internally reorganizes certain metadata so that the drive can work with clean blocks.

 Avoiding filling up your SSD: the importance of free space and quotas

-In practice, It is advisable to leave at least 10% to 20% of the total capacity free.
-SSDs, especially high-performance drives from brands like Samsung, Corsair, and similar manufacturers, often include over-provisioning capacity.
-However, the more headroom you allow, the more stable the performance will be and the less risk you'll experience severe slowdowns when writing large files.
+In practice, it's advisable to leave at least 10% to 20% of the SSD's total capacity free, especially with high-performance drives from brands like Samsung, Corsair, and similar manufacturers.
+Many manufacturers already reserve a portion of the capacity for over-provisioning, but the more headroom you leave, the more stable the performance will be and the less risk you'll have of severe slowdowns when writing large files.

 Enable and review the SSD write cache

-When write caching is enabled, If you open a program or save a file that you've recently used, it's very likely that the information will be served from that cache. instead of having to read it directly from the NAND, which gives a feeling of greater overall agility.
+When write caching is enabled, if you open a program or save a file that you have recently used, the information is very likely to be served from that cache instead of having to read it directly from the NAND, giving a feeling of greater overall speed.

-This technique is similar to how the browser cache works when visiting web pages: A basic structure is stored so that everything doesn't have to be reloaded every time.In SSDs, it has a particular impact on SATA III drives, which are more limited in bandwidth than the more modern NVMe drives.
+This technique is similar to how a browser cache works when visiting web pages: a basic structure is stored so that everything doesn't have to be reloaded each time .
+On SSDs, this has a particular impact on SATA III drives, which are more bandwidth-limited than the more modern NVMe drives.

 TRIM, garbage collection and AHCI mode: pillars of good performance

-To check it, go to Device Manager, section “IDE ATA/ATAPI controllers” or “Storage controllers” And check which drivers are being used.
+To check, go to Device Manager, then to the "IDE ATA/ATAPI controllers" or "Storage controllers" section , and see which drivers are being used.
 If you need to switch to AHCI from the BIOS, do so carefully, and if the system doesn't boot, you can revert the change.
-On modern computers, it's usually configured correctly by default, but on older installations, it's worth checking.
+On modern computers, this is usually configured correctly by default, but on older installations, it's worth checking.

 Temperature, Heatsinks and Thermal Throttling in PCIe 4.0 and 5.0 SSDs

-Thermal Throttling It automatically reduces the SSD speed to lower the temperature. and avoid damage.
-From the user's point of view, this means that the disk starts very fast, but after a few seconds or minutes of writing data intensively, performance drops sharply.
+Thermal throttling automatically reduces the SSD's speed to lower the temperature and prevent damage.
+From the user's perspective, this means the drive starts very fast, but after a few seconds or minutes of intensive data writing, performance drops sharply.

-The solution is simple: Use a good heatsink specifically designed for M.2 SSDsWhether it's the one that comes standard with the motherboard or a third-party cooler.
-Many recent models already include fairly decent coolers on the motherboard, but if yours doesn't, investing in one usually makes a difference.
+The solution is simple: use a good M.2 SSD heatsink , either the one included with your motherboard or a third-party option.
+Many recent motherboards already include fairly decent heatsinks, but if yours doesn't, investing in one often makes a difference.

-On laptops things get a little more complicated due to space limitations, but even so Check that there is no dust, ensure good ventilation and avoid using the equipment with the vents blocked.
-It helps prevent the SSD from "cooking" for hours.
+In laptops things get a little more complicated due to space, but even so, checking for dust, ensuring good ventilation, and avoiding using the equipment with the vents blocked helps prevent the SSD from overheating for hours.

 Windows settings worth adjusting

-Related to the search index, in Windows 10 and 11 there is Windows Search Indexer, which continuously scans the disk to provide instant results When you search from the Start menu.
-On a computer with a fast SSD, the positive impact of the index is less, but it does add constant read/write load and uses CPU and RAM.
+Regarding the search index, Windows 10 and 11 include the Windows Search Indexer, which continuously scans the disk to provide instant results when you search from the Start menu.
+On a computer with a fast SSD, the index's positive impact is less significant, but it does add constant read/write load and uses CPU and RAM.

-If you barely use the built-in search, you can Disable the “Windows Search” service from the Services tool or from the command line.
-It's also possible to adjust its behavior to be less aggressive, but if you're someone who prefers using folders and shortcuts, you won't miss it too much.
+If you rarely use the built-in search, you can disable the "Windows Search" service from the Services tool or the command line.
+You can also adjust its behavior to be less intrusive, but if you prefer navigating by folders and shortcuts, you probably won't miss it much.

 Windows already optimizes... but it doesn't work miracles

-In fact, Microsoft recommends Do not overuse third-party tools that promise to "speed up" the SSD through forced defragmentation, continuous writing, or so-called miraculous cleanups.
-In many cases, besides not providing any benefit, they can shorten the device's lifespan and cause data corruption problems.
+In fact, Microsoft recommends against overusing third-party tools that promise to "speed up" your SSD through forced defragmentation, continuous writes, or supposed miracle cleanups.
+In many cases, besides offering no benefit, they can shorten the device's lifespan and cause data corruption.

-It's also a good idea, when the system becomes very unstable, Run Windows repair tools such as DISM and SFC from the command prompt.
+It's also a good idea, when the system becomes very unstable, to run Windows repair tools like DISM and SFC from the command prompt.
 These commands analyze and repair corrupted system files that may be affecting overall performance, including storage access.

 Monitor SSD health and performance with specialized tools

-If you see warnings about reassigned sectors, typos, or a health status that drops from "Good" to "Caution," it's time to Make an urgent backup and consider a replacement.In the case of newly purchased units, this utility also helps you confirm that you haven't received a defective or heavily used SSD.
+If you see warnings about reallocated sectors, write errors, or a health status that drops from "Good" to "Caution," it's time to perform an urgent backup and consider a replacement .
+For newly purchased drives, this utility also helps you confirm that you haven't received a defective or heavily used SSD.

-To measure pure, unadulterated speed, you can use CrystalDiskMarkwhich performs sequential and random reading and writing tests.
-Ideally, run it only once or very few times to confirm that the figures are close to the manufacturer's specifications.
-Constantly running benchmarks on the SSD will only wear it down, especially if you overdo it with trial and error.
+To measure pure speed, you can use CrystalDiskMark , which performs sequential and random read and write tests.
+Ideally, you should run it only once or a few times to confirm that the results are close to the manufacturer's specifications.
+Repeatedly testing the SSD with benchmarks will only wear it out, especially if you overdo it with trial and error.

-If you want to go a little further, programs like Hard Disk Sentinel They offer a very comprehensive analysis: health status, relative performance, temperature, detailed error reports, and in some cases, even on-the-spot repair functions.
-For a one-off check, their trial version is more than sufficient.
+If you want to go a step further, programs like Hard Disk Sentinel offer a very comprehensive analysis: health status, relative performance, temperature, detailed error reports, and in some cases, even on-the-spot repair functions.
+For a quick check, their trial version is more than sufficient.

 Good practices to extend the life of your SSD

-Beyond specific configurations, daily usage greatly influences how long the drive will last.
-Although modern SSDs are quite robust, They still have a limit on the number of writes per cell.Therefore, anything you do to reduce unnecessary writing is a plus.
+Beyond specific configurations, everyday usage greatly influences how long the drive will last.
+Although modern SSDs are quite robust, they still have a write limit per cell , so anything you do to reduce unnecessary writes helps.

-One obvious first piece of advice is Avoid using the SSD as if it were a "dump" for giant temporary files (massive downloads, full backups, uncompressed video files, etc.).
-For that type of intensive, non-critical use, a mechanical hard drive remains a great ally.
+A first obvious piece of advice is to avoid using your SSD as a dumping ground for giant temporary files (massive downloads, full backups, uncompressed video files, etc.).
+For that kind of intensive, non-critical use, a mechanical hard drive remains a great option.

-If you have multiple hard drives in your computer, it makes sense.
-Keep the operating system, programs, and games you use most on the SSD.and move infrequently accessed files, huge photo collections, or old backups to an HDD.
-This way you take advantage of the speed where it matters most and reduce wear and tear where it matters least.
+If you have multiple drives in your computer, it makes sense to keep the operating system, frequently used programs, and games on the SSD , and move infrequently accessed files, large photo collections, or old backups to an HDD.
+This way, you take advantage of the speed where it matters most and reduce wear and tear where it's least important.